axone-protocol/docs/docs/technical-documentation/governance/governance-extent.md

 ### Related to business

-The Zone Rules directly address matters that significantly impact business activities.
-The rules specify the mechanics of business and economic interactions among the various actors within the Zone.
+The zone Rules directly address matters that significantly impact business activities.
+The rules specify the mechanics of business and economic interactions among the various actors within the zone.

 Here are some facets of business models in the zones:

 - **Retribution models**: Rules establish the economic terms resulting from the orchestration of resources within a zone.
 The retribution model describes the creation and redistribution of resulting value, benefitting all participating parties.
 The models can be diverse and significantly different from each other, and their design can either promote equity or impose constraints on it.
-For instance, in one specific Zone, it may be stated that Open Data does not receive remuneration, whereas other data sets receive remuneration.
+For instance, in one specific zone, it may be stated that Open Data does not receive remuneration, whereas other data sets receive remuneration.
 Conversely, each service provider may set the price associated with their service usage in another zone, with compensation arranged according to this price.
-- **Economic Incentives**: The rules specify financial incentives to promote desirable behaviors and outcomes within the Zone.
-This can include mechanisms such as reward systems, token incentives, or revenue-sharing models that encourage active entities to contribute to the growth and development of the Zone actively.
+- **Economic Incentives**: The rules specify financial incentives to promote desirable behaviors and outcomes within the zone.
+This can include mechanisms such as reward systems, token incentives, or revenue-sharing models that encourage active entities to contribute to the growth and development of the zone actively.

 ### Related to self

 The zone rules also establish the principles by which the rules can be modified, amended, enhanced, or simplified.
-The Axone governance framework supports various processes, providing flexibility and adaptability of the Zone rules.
+The Axone governance framework supports various processes, providing flexibility and adaptability of the zone rules.
 Let's explore some of the amendment processes supported:

 - **Consensus or Voting**: Amendments require an agreement or voting process.
-The Zone rules specify voter qualifications, voting period, approval threshold, and verification mechanisms.
+The zone rules specify voter qualifications, voting period, approval threshold, and verification mechanisms.
 - **Autocratic**: A designated entity or group proposes and enacts rule changes.
-The Zone rules express the entities' decentralized identities and outlines the proposal process and decision criteria.
+The zone rules express the entities' decentralized identities and outlines the proposal process and decision criteria.
 - **Participatory**: Broad stakeholder participation is emphasized.
-The Zone rules specify the considered entities, the qualification required and the conditions for participation.
+The zone rules specify the considered entities, the qualification required and the conditions for participation.
 - **Bring Your Own Rules**: The expressive power of the rules enables the establishment of various amendment processes, which only need to be imagined to become a reality within the Axone protocol.
 This flexibility allows for exploring and implementing diverse, innovative amendment mechanisms within the protocol.

 ## Resource Consent

-Resource Consent defines the conditions for including a resource in an activity involving entities operating within a Zone.
-While the Zone rules specify the regulations from the perspective of the Zone, the consent represents the rules from the perspective of the Resource.
+Resource Consent defines the conditions for including a resource in an activity involving entities operating within a zone.
+While the zone rules specify the regulations from the perspective of the zone, the consent represents the rules from the perspective of the Resource.
 It serves as the expression of the resource owner's considerations regarding the terms of use for the Resource, providing guidelines for its proper utilization within the dataverse.

 Understanding the unique relationship between the consent of resources and the zone rules is essential.
 The licenses and zone rules must be compatible, as the powers of a zone recognizing a resource as being included and thus compatible with its operation require reciprocal confirmation of compliance from the helpful resource.
 It should be noted that, by the hierarchy of norms, zone rules always take precedence over consent in the event of conflicts or discrepancies.

 ## Agreement between parties

-Agreements between parties refer to the contractual arrangements established between entities within the Zones of dataverse, governing their interactions.
+Agreements between parties refer to the contractual arrangements established between entities within the zones of dataverse, governing their interactions.

 ### Financial Holding Agreement